athensresearch/athens/doc/adr/backend.md

 The backend should not depend on closed-source software or code whose license is incompatible with the [Eclipse Public License version 1](https://en.wikipedia.org/wiki/Eclipse_Public_License) (which Athens uses).
+This is a hard requirement.

+### Ease of hosting

 The easier the backend is to self-host, the better.
-Some backends might not even require a running server, which is a point in their favor.
+Some backends (like IPFS) might not even require running server, which is a point in their favor.
+Some backends (like [Solid](#solid)) already have general-purpose servers which we can hook into without needing to even code an Athens-specific server.
+The less code we have to maintain, the better.

 ### Scaling